jviotti/jsonbinpack-poc/docs/encoder/enum.markdown

 ### `LARGE_BOUNDED_CHOICE_INDEX`

-This encoding stores the indexes of an enumeration.
-The index is stored as a Base-128 64-bit Little Endian variable-length unsigned integer.
+The encoding consists of an index to the enumeration choices encoded as a Base-128 64-bit Little Endian variable-length unsigned integer.

 #### Options